AssuranceMaladieSec/CertStreamMonitor/README.md

 - **Alerting:**
   - for each hostname not already flagged as up : check if corresponding site is up or not
   - if it is, it :
-    - collects informations (IP address, AS informations, HTTP code, web page title, abuse email)
+    - collects informations (IP address, AS informations, HTTP code, web page title, abuse email, (optional) google safe browsing status)
     - write them to a JSON file in the `/alerts` directory (default value) to push forward investigation.
     - flags the hostname in the DB as up